-If you realize that you need additional licenses or modules, please feel free to contact the sales team via e-mail: sales@copadata.com (mailto:sales@copadata.com)
+If you find that you need other modules or licenses, our staff will be happy to help you.
+Email sales@copadata.com (mailto:sales@copadata.com).

 2. SYSDRV

 zenon system driver for reading out internal project information, network information, hardware information of the PC etc. The driver does not use up any licensed tags.